-Crews must remain out of the Exclusion Zone (marked with pink/red rectangle below) that is identified on the water by cardinal marks.
-Crews will pass to the north of the cardinal marks, but to the south of the Central Fairway Buoy.
+Crews must remain out of the Exclusion Zone that is identified on the water by cardinal marks (yellow and black buoys in the photo below).
+Crews must pass to the north of the cardinal marks, but to the south of the Central Fairway Buoy.
 Large spectator boats should stay well clear to the North of the race course.